zhenkewu/CFRL/docs/source/tutorials/common_issues.rst

 and :code:`FQE`.
 When this tool is enabled, it divides the training data into a training set and a validation set and then monitors the validation loss in each epoch of neural network training.
-At each epoch of neural network training, it monitors the percent decrease in the validation loss.
-It raises a warning if the percent decrease in the validation loss is greater than some threshold in at least one of the final :math:`p` epochs of training, where the threshold and :math:`p` are user-specified parameters.
+At each epoch of neural network training, it monitors the percent absolute change in the validation loss.
+It raises a warning if the percent absolute change in the validation loss is greater than some threshold in at least one of the final :math:`p` epochs of training, where the threshold and :math:`p` are user-specified parameters.
+The threshold is defaulted to :math:`0.005` and :math:`r` is defaulted to :math:`10`.

 We note that while loss monitoring might flag potential non-convergence, it is neither necessary nor sufficient for non-convergence.
 For example, when the